K0rzh1k/ToDoList/README.md

-## To Do List
+# To Do List

-A simple console To Do List application written in Python.
+A simple console-based **To Do List** application written in Python.

 This project was created as part of my Python learning journey.
+It demonstrates the use of functions, loops, lists, and user interaction through a command-line interface.

 ## Features

 - Three language support

   - Russian
   - English
   - German
-- Create new tasks
+- Add multiple tasks without returning to the main menu
 - Display all tasks
 - Delete tasks
+- Switch between languages
-- Console interface
+- Simple console interface

 ## Technologies

 - Python 3

+## How It Works

+- Choose one of the available languages.
+- Add as many tasks as you want.
+- Type `exit` while adding tasks to return to the main menu.
+- View or delete tasks at any time.
-## The application stores tasks in memory while it is running.
+- Tasks are stored in memory while the program is running.

 ## What I Learned